 This Creamy Guacamole Dip recipe is always a hit!

 Recently I spotted Maria’s (from Two Peas and their Pod) Creamy Avocado Yogurt Dip and was drawn to the creaminess of it, so I knew I had to try it out…and I’m happy I did!

 It’s a nice change from the traditional guacamole, plus it goes farther and holds up better too!
 I changed it up a bit to meet my needs and taste.
 To see the original recipe, click here.

-Here a a few of my favorite easy go to summer apps.
+Here a few of my favorite easy go-to summer apps.
 I would love to know what your favorite(s) are as well!

 And I just realized I have never posted one of my go-to easy summer staples…all it is is fresh corn, black beans, diced grape tomatoes, scallions (sometimes a few pinches of Mexican cheese) and a sprinkling of taco seasoning!!
 YUM!
 I will post that asap 🙂